Home run sales start with all-star coaches.

 Finally, sales coaching should focus on skills, not numbers.
 As you know, there are many factors that contribute to whether your team is able to meet its sales quotas.
 While some of these factors are within the control of you and your sales reps, many of these factors are completely out of your hands.
-For example, during the holiday season, it may be easier for your sales team to meet its quota simply because demand for your products is higher.
+For example, during the holiday season, it may be easier for your sales team to meet its quota simply because the demand for your products is higher.

 Chances are, one of the responsibilities of your sales reps is to speak with prospective clients about the product or service you offer.
-Consider reviewing a prospect demo call with a sales rep. You can pretend to be a prospective customer, and the sales representative will focus on explaining to you in detail how the product or service will fulfill their unique needs.
+Consider reviewing a prospect demo call with a sales rep. You can pretend to be a prospective customer, and the sales rep will focus on explaining to you in detail how the product or service will fulfill their unique needs.
 The sales rep should also make an effort to address any issues and pain points that you, the pretend prospective customer, are experiencing.
 Alternatively, teams can also record a rep’s call with a prospective customer that their manager and rep can then review together afterward.

 Customers tend to communicate with sales reps by email as well.
 Therefore, you can also review a prospect email demo.
 Teams can run through practice scenarios where they pretend to be a prospective customer and engage in a conversation by email with the sales rep. Or, managers can review a real-life email conversation.
 The goals of the sales rep should be the same as with the prospect call demo.
 Afterward, you should give your sales rep suggestions about ways they can improve how they communicate with prospective customers through email.

-Go-To Sales Coaching Techniques
+Sales Coaching Best Practices: Techniques to Consider

 Switch Up the Coaching Style

 You should also take your time to switch up your coaching style every once in a while.
-In fact, you should consider using different coaching styles depending on the sales rep who you are coaching.
+In fact, you should consider using different coaching styles depending on the sales rep you’re coaching.
 After all, different people have different styles of learning.
 Each rep also has different needs in terms of areas where they need improvement.
 Therefore, you may want to identify the best coaching style for each teammate based on their learning preferences and skill set.